 While overdose deaths involving opioids are lower in Texas than in many other states, opioid overdose is still a major problem in the state.
 In fact, the abuse of opioids is the leading driver of overdose deaths in Texas.1

 Naloxone, the opioid overdose reversal drug, has become a critical resource in preventing overdose deaths in Texas and across the nation.
-Naloxone comes in a nasal spray (Narcan), as an injectable medication, or as an autoinjector (Evzio).
-The autoinjector and nasal spray versions are easy to administer with minimal instruction.2
+Naloxone comes in a nasal spray (Narcan), or as an injectable medication.
+Narcan nasal spray is easy for laypeople to administer with minimal instruction.2

 This article will provide information on how to find naloxone in Dallas and the greater state of Texas, provide basic information on naloxone and its use, and discuss the problem of opioid overdose in Texas.

 Naloxone is a medication designed to bind to opioid receptors and block the effects of opioids.
 In doing so, it effectively reverses an opioid overdose.
 Someone whose breathing has slowed or stopped may experience a quick return to normal respiration once given the drug.2

 Narcan carries no addiction or misuse potential and can be delivered by a layperson in an emergency situation.2

 What Is Narcan Used For?

 Prior to 2015, naloxone was administered by emergency services personnel and other health professionals; however, in most states, including Texas, there has been an effort to expand access to this medication to those who are likely to witness an opioid overdose.
 This includes opioid users and their friends and families, as well as the general public.2